AOEpeople/techradar/radar/2019-11-01/flamingo.md

 title:      "Flamingo"
 ring:       adopt
 quadrant:   languages-and-frameworks
-tags: [coding]
+tags:       [academy training, coding]
 ---

-Flamingo is a high productivity go based framework for rapidly building fast and pluggable web projects.
-It is used to build scalable and maintainable (web)applications.
+Flamingo is a high productivity Go-based framework for rapidly building fast and pluggable web projects.
+It is used to construct scalable and maintainable (web) applications.

 Flamingo is:

-* open source
+- Open source
-* written in go
+- Written in Go
-* easy to learn
+- Easy to learn
-* fast and flexible
+- Fast and flexible

-Go as simple, powerful and typesafe language is great to implement and scale serverside logic.
-Flamingo has a clean architecture with clear dependencies in mind and offers a typical features and support for nowadays web applications:
+Go, as a simple, powerful, and typesafe language, is excellent for implementing and scaling server-side logic.
+Flamingo has a clean architecture with clear dependencies in mind and offers typical features and support for modern web applications:

-* Powerful Templating Engines, e.g. support for Pug templates with reusable mixins and lightweight scripting.
+- Powerful templating engines, e.g., support for Pug templates with reusable mixins and lightweight scripting.
-* Configuration concepts using yml and support for multiple areas and contexts
+- Configuration concepts using YAML and support for multiple areas and contexts.
-* Powerful Dependency Injection
+- Powerful dependency injection.
-* A Module concept for building modular and pluggable applications
+- A module concept for building modular and pluggable applications.
-* Authentication concepts and security middleware
+- Authentication concepts and security middleware.
-* Flexible routing with support for prefix routes and reverse routing
+- Flexible routing with support for prefix routes and reverse routing.
-* Web Controller Support with: Request / Response / Form Handling etc
+- Web controller support with Request/Response/Form Handling, etc.
-* Operational Readiness: Logging, (distributed) Tracing, Metrics and Healthchecks with separate endpoint
+- Operational readiness: Logging, (distributed) Tracing, Metrics, and Healthchecks with separate endpoints.
-* Localisation
-* Commands
+- Localization.
+- Commands.
-* Session Handling and Management
+- Session handling and management.
-* GraphQL support and therefore support to build nice SPA and PWAs on top of it
+- GraphQL support and, therefore, support to build nice SPAs and PWAs on top of it.
-* Resilience and Caching for external APIs calls.
+- Resilience and caching for external API calls.

-Flamingo itself does not contain ORM Mapper or libraries - instead it emphasizes ["ports and adapters"](/methods-and-patterns/ports-and-adapters/) architecture - so that you have a technology free (domain) model and any possible (and replaceable) persistence behind it.
-That makes Flamingo useful to build microservices and applications - especially to build "frontends" or portals that require interaction with other (micro) services in a distributed architecture.
-When sticking to the architectural recommendation, you can build modular applications with replaceable adapters that gives you independent testability.
+Flamingo itself does not contain an ORM mapper or libraries.
+Instead, it emphasizes a "ports and adapters" architecture so that you have a technology-free (domain) model and any possible (and replaceable) persistence behind it.
+This makes Flamingo useful for building microservices and applications, especially for constructing "frontends" or portals that require interaction with other (micro)services in a distributed architecture.
+By adhering to the architectural recommendation, you can build modular applications with replaceable adapters that provide independent testability.

-With **"Flamingo Commerce"** there is an additional active projects that offer rich and flexible features to build modern e-commerce applications.
+With **"Flamingo Commerce,"** there is an additional active project that offers rich and flexible features to build modern e-commerce applications.